 Bad Debt Expenses.
 Bad debt expense for the year ended December 31, 2016 decreased by approximately \$14.2 million, or 35%, to \$26.8 million, compared to \$41.0 million for the year ended December 31, 2015.
 The decrease in bad debt expense in 2016 as compared to 2015 is the result of a continued focus on improvement of billing and collection efforts to ensure timely cash receipts, as well as a change in estimate associated with our allowance for doubtful accounts.
 The change in estimate had the effect of lowering our doubtful accounts allowance, overall, due to improved collection experience evidenced by more predictable cash receipts from our payors.
 As a result, the bad debt reserve has correspondingly decreased.
-The decrease in bad debt reserve has correspondingly decreased.
-The decrease in bad debt reserve of \$38.5 million, or 48%, in 2015 as compared to expense of \$79.5 million for the year ended December 31, 2014 is the result of improved billing and collection efforts resulting in more timely cash receipts from our payors.
+The decrease in bad debt expense of \$38.5 million, or 48%, in 2015 as compared to expense of \$79.5 million for the year ended December 31, 2014 is the result of improved billing and collection efforts resulting in more timely cash receipts from our payors.
 In addition, in 2014, approximately \$55.4 million of incremental bad debt reserve was recorded due to a disruption associated with the integration of an acquisition.
 At December 31, 2015 and continuing through the year ended December 31, 2016, for the majority of our locations and their associated billed revenues, collections have returned to historical Infusion Services business levels experienced prior to the disruption related to acquisition integration.

 General and Administrative Expenses.
 General and administrative expenses for the year ended December 31, 2016 decreased approximately \$3.3 million, or 7.8%, to \$39.2 million, compared to \$42.5 million for the year ended December 31, 2015.
 General and administrative expenses consist of wages and benefits for corporate overhead personnel and certain corporate level professional service fees, including legal, accounting, and IT fees.
 The decrease in general and administrative expenses in 2016 as compared to 2015 resulted from the reduction in the use and cost of various professional services combined with reductions in the number of corporate personnel and their associated wage and benefits costs.
-The decrease in general and administrative expenses of \$40.3 million during the year ended December 31, 2014 resulted from the reduction in the use and cost of various professional services combined with reductions in the number of corporate to expense of \$49.3 million during the year ended December 31, 2014 resulted from the reduction in the use and cost of various professional services combined with reductions in the number of corporate personnel with reductions in the number of corporate personnel and their associated wage and benefits costs.
+The decrease in general and administrative expenses of \$6.8 million or 13.8% in 2015 as compared to expense of \$49.3 million during the year ended December 31, 2014 resulted from the reduction in the use and cost of various professional services combined with reductions in the number of corporate personnel and their associated wage and benefits costs.